-Level 3 Level 2 High High Inhalation hazard Low/ Medium Medium/ High High NORM Inhalation Transfer controllese hazard potential?
-Lewel 2 Low/ Low - Medium limited to immediate work area Internal inspections of vessels / tanks with LOOSE NORM Handling OPEN equipment with LOOSE Piping, vessel components or tank cleanouts Mork containers containers such as during tank or vessel cleaning.
-Use of power tools or activities resulting in mechanical abrasion such as chipping, scraping, sanding, abrasive blasting, grinding, drilling, polishing, cutting or welding on surfaces contaminated with FIXED or LOOSE NORM.
-Examples of typical activities Handling OPEN equipment with FIXED or LOOSE NORM with limited exposed surface area such as cutting 2["] pipe with a sawzall, changing process filters, screens and strainers, valve removals, etc. Half face APR with P100 filter gloves impermeable to particles with a nitrile layer undemeath.
+Level 3 Mediun NORM Inhalation Transfer controlled hazard potential?
+Level 2 Low/ Low - Medium limited to immediat work area Medium/ Medium/ High High Transfer Internal inspections of vessels / tanks with LOOSE NORM Handling OPEN equipment with LOOSE NORM contamination such as: piping, vessel components or tank cleanouts Moving or removal of NORM scale/sludge into waste containers such as during tank or vessel cleaning.
+Use of power tools or activities resulting in mechanical abrasion such as chipping, scraping, sanding, abrasive blasting, grinding, drilling, polishing, cutting or welding on surfaces contaminated with • Handling OPEN equipment with FIXED or LOOSE NORM with limited exposed surface area such as cutting 2" pipe with a sawzall, changing process filters, screens and strainers, valve removals, etc. Half tace APR with P100 filter gloves impermeable to particles with a nitrile layer undemeath.
 A disposable layer impermeable to particles.
-Frisking required for full body, tools and equipment leaving NORM Hot Zone Tape should be used to secure boots and gloves Personal protective equipment Zone - Half face APR with P100 filter Hot and - Gloves impermeable to cold particles with a nitrile layer underneath Frisking required where tool or PPE had direct contact with NORM contact minated equipment and of respirator prior to removal Hot and cold and consider Warm zone zone work zone cold
+Frisking required for full body, tools and equipment leaving NORM Hot Zone At the discretion of the DNR: Tape should be used to Personal protective equipment Zone Half face APR with P100 filter Hot and Gloves impermeable to cold particles with a nitrile layer underneath.
+Frisking required where tool or PPE had direct contact with NORM contaminated equipment and of respirator prior to removal Hot and cold and cold and consider consider Warm zone Work zone Hot and cold